 First, we will give a few ideas and particular hints for solving the problem, followed by the essential part of the code.

 Let's first go through the problem requirements.
 In this case, we have to calculate the total income from the harvest.
 It equals the sum of the earnings from the fruits and vegetables which we can calculate by multiplying the price per kilogram by the quantity.
-The input is given in leva and the output should be in Euro.
-It is accepted that 1 Euro equals 1.94 leva, therefore, in order to get the wanted output value, we have to divide the sum by 1.94.
+The input is given in coins and the output should be in EUR.
+It is assumed that 1 Euro equals 1.94 coins, therefore, in order to get the wanted output value, we have to divide the sum by 1.94.

 After we have a clear idea of how to solve the task, we can continue with choosing appropriate data types.
 Let's go through the input: we have two integers for total kilograms of vegetables and fruits, therefore, the variables we declare to store their values will be of